 Cherice Fischer is a former client of The Emily Program who has successfully stayed in recovery for one year and one month.
 She is also a mom, wife, full-time employee, church and book club attendee, crafter, CrossFit athlete, and a chicken momma who lives a love first, think later life.

 Recovery is unimaginable at first.
 It is an elusive concept that happens to others, not to us.
 Recovery seems like wishful thinking.
 And for some recovery doesn’t even seem possible.

 Recovery is challenging as you begin to enter it.
 It still seems unreal, but for a few moments a day/hour/minute it is do-able.
 Recovery is a shift in thinking, perspective, and actions.
 And it is the hardest thing I have ever done.
 Ever.

-Recovery is coming to terms with swimming up-stream as you realize what the culture is really like, now that you see it through you (mostly) non-ED eyes.
-It is the painfully isolating discovery that most people not only don’t think the way you do, but aren’t open to the ideas that hold you in recovery.
+Recovery is coming to terms with swimming up-stream as you realize what the culture is really like, now that you see it through your (mostly) non-ED eyes.
+It is the painfully isolating discovery that most people not only don’t think the way you do but aren’t open to the ideas that hold you in recovery.

 Recovery is clinging to the few people in your world that either understand (due to their own ED) or kind of understand due to you sharing information or they themselves being in recovery of another sort (addiction, etc.).

 Recovery is cruel and enlightening.
 It is freedom and torture.
 It is light and dark.
 It is negative and positive.
 All at once.
 All the time.
 Recovery is exhausting.

 Recovery is wondering, is this worth it?
 Recovery is knowing it is, but still wanting to give up.
 Recovery is recognizing ED’s voice and being in that middle place where you know it is wrong but it still feels familiar enough that it is dysfunctionally comforting.